amgadelhosieny/create-and-configure-LAMP-stack-using-ansible/README.md

 ### Step 4: Run the Playbook

-To execute the playbook and set up the LAMP stack on your server:
+To execute the playbook and set up the LAMP stack on your servers:

 ```bash
 ansible-playbook -i hosts playbook.yml
 ```

+This will:

+1. Install and configure Apache and PHP on the web server instance.
-This will install and configure Apache, PHP, and MySQL on your remote server.
+2. Install and configure MySQL on the database server instance.

 ## Additional Notes

-- If you're using AWS EC2, ensure your security group allows incoming traffic on ports **80 (HTTP)** and **3306 (MySQL)**.
+- If you're using AWS EC2, ensure your security groups allow incoming traffic on ports:
+  - **80 (HTTP)** for the web server.
+  - **3306 (MySQL)** for the database server.
 - You may need to adjust your firewall settings for both Apache and MySQL.
-- Ensure your server has adequate resources for running a LAMP stack.
+- Ensure your servers have adequate resources for running a LAMP stack.